Boston science tourism and conference tips

 Most vendors and attendees know that shows like SLAS are conversation starters, not closers, so a solid post-show comms plan is the best way to ensure you maximise the opportunities you open up on the show floor.

-We can’t wait to showcase LINQ at SLAS Barcelona again in May, and we’re looking forward to meeting as many of you as possible.
+We can’t wait to showcase LINQ again in October at Future Labs Live, PA, and we’re looking forward to meeting as many of you as possible.

 Author